The Medication Game: Trial and Error

 This hopefulness seems to have pissed of my Depression.
 It pounced on me bigtime yesterday.
 What a dick.

 I’ve done a lot of hard work over the past few years to work through, or “process,” trauma from my childhood.
-Essentially, this means I have, with the help of therapy and coping mechanisms, softened the sharper edges of my traumatic memories to make them less painful as they rattle around on in my head.
+Essentially, this means I have, with the help of therapy and coping mechanisms, softened the sharper edges of my traumatic memories to make them less painful as they rattle around in my head.
 You can read more about that here: Trauma, EMDR, and the Kobayashi Maru Test » Can’t Juggle (cantjuggle.com).

 I’ve shared that a lot of my trauma stems from my Dad’s sexual assault of a minor and everything related to that.
 You can read more about that here (trigger warning: that post contains references to sexual assault and prison): John Cazale and Inmate 19250 » Can’t Juggle (cantjuggle.com).